 Fashion-Connect store platform for BonPrix

 In early 2019 I was contacted by the founder of openformation.io, André König, to accompany him in a major refactoring of the Fashion-Connect store backend.
-The system backs the digital driven concept, merging the best of online and offline expiriences, that delivers a new way of retail-shopping to all customers.
+The system backs the digital store concept, merging the best of online and offline expiriences, that delivers a new way of retail-shopping to all customers.

 Micro-Frontend Architecture for Immowelt

 In early 2018 Immowelt contracted me to accompany a dedicated team in a major technical overhaul towards a white label search for properties.
 I was tasked to implement best practices that guide the company and it's developers in a transition to a microservice based frontend refactoring.

 During this process, we open sourced a lot of the tooling and best practices under the companies GitHub organization to attract and support other developers facing the same problems.
 After the foundation was laid and the dedicated team was confident with the new tech-stack, workshops where held with 6 cross-functional teams with the goal of onboarding everybody to the new technological foundation and introducing most of the expirienced backend developers to some of the frontend tools and libraries.
 I regularly synced with team members and success metrics have been met.